My version of Guacamole with a little Peruvian twist – aji rocoto used for spicy heat.

 I have made this Guacamole several times for this post.
 A few times we couldn’t stop eating it for my photos and I had to make more.
 No worries.
 It gave me the opportunity to make it perfect so I can share it with you.
 I take great pride in my recipes and I won’t post unless I’m proud.
 I promise that if I can make it better, I will, and repost any improvements.
 You deserve the best.

 I’m so excited about this recipe.
 It’s worth getting a jar of aji rocoto paste as you can use it in substitution for hot sauce or cayenne.
 Add a little of Peru into your dish and you won’t be disappointed.
 You can find it in Latin markets or online.
 If you are fortunate to have a supermarket that covers all ethnicities, you may find it on a shelf there.
+If you can’t find it, just substitute a little cayenne or hot sauce.

 Although the Aztecs created Guacamole, the small addition of the aji rocoto adds a little Inca.
 Nothing wrong with combining two great empires.